awebre/GitExplainr/README.md

 # GitExplainr
-The prupose of this Repo is to give a demo for cloning and setting up 285 Repos.
+The purpose of this Repo is to give a demo for cloning and setting up 285 Repos.

 ## What is a README?